colinmeinke/universal-redux-router/README.md

 that has `changePageTo` handling built in.
 This means you don't have to worry about `onClick` events or having to directly call `changePageTo`.

-It also includes a few conveniences like updating scroll position on navigation.

 Like `changePageTo` it accepts both an array of data or a URL string as its `to` prop.